SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 This means that the two closures can be written very concisely, and do not need to specify their parameter or return value types.
-Instead, they can refer to their single parameter as ``$0``, and returning a value without needing to write the ``return`` keyword.
+Instead, they can refer to their single parameter as ``$0``, and can return a value without needing to write the ``return`` keyword.

 The array is then iterated with a ``for``-``in`` loop.
 Each item in the array is a function,